merajmasuk/digital-image-processing/README.md

 venv\Scripts\activate.psql
 ```

-Alternatiely, you can use `venv\Scripts\activate.bat`.
+Alternatively, you can use `venv\Scripts\activate.bat`.
 But it's not reliable and may not always work on the modern versions of Windows.

 4. Install ipykernel.
 This package provides the Jupyter Notebook kernel for the virtual environment.